VSCODEuserlol/SUPER-TURTLE-BROS-A-game-with-only-python-turtle-/README.md

 -Added Lightning Guy, Q*Bert and Icy

 -Next small update will have bosses included
+## VERSION 1.0.3: Big mechanics update!
+-Revamped Lightning guy into another character!

+-Deleted bosses!
+[V1.0.7 will be bosses readded.]

+-New Warparound system like Pac-Man!

+-Blocks!

+-New character SUPER updadtes

+-New character Six Seven [Based on the meme: sixxx seveeen.]

+-There is a bug regarding the chracter and will be fixed soon.
-## What can you expect in the next version?
+## What can you expect in the next BIG update?

 - Loot drops